hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

 ### Reason N. 2 They provide a new kind of glue ###

-"*Such a catalogue of “advantages” is all very well, but one must not be surprised if outsiders don't take it too seriously.
+> Such a catalogue of "advantages" is all very well, but one must not be surprised if outsiders don't take it too seriously.
 It says a lot about what functional programming isn't (it has no assignment, no side effects, no flow of control) but not much about what it is.
-The functional programmer sounds rather like a mediæval monk, denying himself the pleasures of life in the hope that it will make him virtuous.*" -- John Hughes
+The functional programmer sounds rather like a mediæval monk, denying himself the pleasures of life in the hope that it will make him virtuous. -- John Hughes

 So far it seems that if we strip other languages from features such as mutability and control flow, then we would have the same benefits of functional programming, without the hassle of learning a new language.
 Hence, the question remains: *why should we care to learn FP in the first place?*